dife55/logination-flask-login/README.md

 ### Project Setup (Windows)

-Install all the dependencies for this project
+Install all the dependencies for this project:
 * py -m pip install -r requirements.txt

 Run the app: